 NITRIC OXIDE OPENS AND RELAXES BLOOD VESSELS

-Many of the benefits of NO come from its vasodilation ability – its capacity to open and relax blood vessels and normalize blood pressure.
+Many of the benefits of NO come from its vasodilation ability – its capacity to open and relax blood vessels.
 This can be very beneficial since, as functional medicine practitioner Dr. Mark Hyman says; “where blood flows, health goes”.
 Since NO can improve blood flow, we use flow-dependant vasodilation as the best measure of levels of NO in the body.
 However, it is incredibly challenging to measure our levels accurately since it disappears as quickly as The Flash.
 Luckily, we can also measure nitrate and nitrite, the precursors of NO production.

 NITRIC OXIDE PRODUCTION DEPENDS ON NITRATE